 Unlike Voldemort, Malfoy does have overt political aspirations, and he does sincerely intend the advancement of pureblood supremacist interests.
 He might take the lead in a bit of Muggle-baiting, just for the fun of it, but under his leadership, any such violence would not be just to ramp up terror, it would have to serve a discernible purpose.

-And he was far less interested in overthrowing the government than he was in taking it over.
+And, knowing Malfoy, he would have been far less interested in overthrowing the government than he was in taking it over.
 Preferably from inside.

-But he had overplayed his hand in Year 2, lost his gamble, and had now lost his place on the Board of Governors of Hogwarts and needed to start over and establish a new power base.
+But he had overplayed his hand in Year 2, lost his gamble, and his place on the Board of Governors of Hogwarts, and needed to start over and establish a new power base.

 Draco’s injury gave him an excuse to start haunting the Ministry, firing up any old contacts in the Dangerous Creatures Dept., or elsewhere, and, eventually, to start sending out feelers to Fudge’s staff and see whether anyone took the bait.
 Obviously Dolores Umbridge did.